Top Tips for Planning A Successful Corporate Retreat

 11:00 am - Breakout sessions

-2:00 pm - Afternoon team building exercises on beach
+2:30 pm - Afternoon team building exercises on beach

-5:30 pm - Break before dinner
+5:30 pm - Break before dinner (personal time)

-6:30 pm - Dinner in Fathoms Restaurant
+6:30 pm - Dinner in the Balboa Room, or an off-site dinner

 11:00 am - Breakout sessions

-2:00 pm - Afternoon team building exercises on beach
+2:30 pm - Afternoon team building exercises on beach

-5:30 pm - Break before dinner
+5:30 pm - Break before dinner (personal time)

-6:30 pm - Dinner in Fathoms Restaurant
+6:30 pm - Dinner in the Balboa Room, or an off-site dinner

 Thoughtful Meal Planning